zn0506/zn0506/README.md

 I'm from Sarawak and I am a motivated second-year Bachelor of Computer Science (Bioinformatics) student at Universiti Teknologi Malaysia (UTM).
 I have a growing interest in software development, actively developing my skills in C++ programming, UI/UX design, web development, and networking.
 I enjoy problem-solving and am currently seeking opportunities to gain experience in frontend or backend development roles.

 * 🌍  I'm based in Malaysia
-* ✉️  You can contact me at wongzi.ning@graduate.utm.my
+* ✉️  You can contact me at wongzi.ning@graduate.utm.my or ziningwong050506@gmail.com
 * 🧠  I'm learning and building with C++, basic SQL, and UI/UX tools like Figma and Rive
 * ⚡  I enjoy discovering new music and always have a playlist going while I code!

 ### 🎓 My Education Journey

 🌱 Where It All Began:
-📍 Primary School: SJK(C) Su Lai – The foundation of my learning journey!
+*📍 Primary School: SJK(C) Su Lai – The foundation of my learning journey!

 📚 Building Knowledge:
-📍 Secondary School: SMK St. Elizabeth – Exploring different subjects and developing my passion for tech.
+*📍 Secondary School: SMK St. Elizabeth – Exploring different subjects and developing my passion for tech.

 🚀 Stepping Into the Future:
-📍 Foundation: Universiti Teknologi Malaysia (2023–2024) – Foundation in Physical Science.
+*📍 Foundation: Universiti Teknologi Malaysia (2023–2024) – Foundation in Physical Science.
 A year of discovery, learning, and preparing for the next big step!

 💻 Now, the Real Adventure Begins:
-📍 Degree: Universiti Teknologi Malaysia (2024–Present) – Second-year student pursuing a Bachelor of Computer Science (Bioinformatics)
+*📍 Degree: Universiti Teknologi Malaysia (2024–Present) – Second-year student pursuing a Bachelor of Computer Science (Bioinformatics)
-💡 Excited to explore the intersection of computing and biology!
+*💡 Excited to explore the intersection of computing and biology!

 ### 🌟 Leadership & Co-Curricular Experience

-**Faculty of Computing Majlis Perwakilan Pelajar (MPP), UTM (2025/2026)** *Strategic Communications DEpartment Exco
+***Faculty of Computing Majlis Perwakilan Pelajar (MPP), UTM (2025/2026)** *Strategic Communications DEpartment Exco
-**Chinese Orchestra UTM (2025/2026)**
+***Chinese Orchestra UTM (2025/2026)**
   *Head of Logistics Department
-**Freshman UTM (2025/2026)**
+***Freshman UTM (2025/2026)**
   * Head of Public Relations Department
-**Librarian Club (2020–2023)**
+***Librarian Club (2020–2023)**
   * Vice President & Treasurer

 ### 🚀 Projects & Work

-📌 **VoxLab** – Currently working on an AI speech coach website to help users improve their speaking skills.
+*📌 **VoxLab** – Currently working on an AI speech coach website to help users improve their speaking skills.
-📌 **Faculty Datathon** – Planning and organizing a Datathon event for the faculty to promote data science and problem-solving.
+*📌 **Faculty Datathon** – Planning and organizing a Datathon event for the faculty to promote data science and problem-solving.
-📌 **EWA Workspace** – Contributed as a UI/UX Designer. 🔗 [GitHub Repo](https://github.com/zn0506/ewa-workspace.git)
+*📌 **EWA Workspace** – Contributed as a UI/UX Designer. 🔗 [GitHub Repo](https://github.com/zn0506/ewa-workspace.git)

 ### 💻 Skills & Tools